Access to Birth Records and Adoption Case Records

 - Adoption agencies or local authorities undertaking birth records counselling (discretionary);

 - The Secretary of State or persons authorised on their behalf (usually mandatory unless for research purposes);

 - Any person undertaking a Statutory Inquiry under section 81 of the Children Act 1989 (mandatory);

 - The Court and officers of the Court (mandatory);

 - Any person appointed to deal with a complaint or representation in respect of which access to the Adoption Case Record is required in order to carry out the responsibilities of their appointment (mandatory);

 - An Independent Review Panel (mandatory);

-Disclosure of information is also mandatory where a child is to be or has been placed for adoption when the placing authority must notify the child, parents, prospective adopters and their GP, the local authority, Clinical Commissioning Group and education authority for the area where the prospective adopters live.
+Disclosure of information is also mandatory where a child is to be or has been placed for adoption when the placing authority must notify the child, parents, prospective adopters and their GP, the local authority, Integrated Care Board and education authority for the area where the prospective adopters live.